zeitgeist12345/discover/AndroidApp/README.md

 - **📊 View Tracking**: Track views, likes, and dislikes for each website
 - **🌐 In-App Browser**: View websites within the app using WebView
 - **🚀 Auto-Open**: Websites open automatically in the in-app browser when loaded
+- **👍👎 WebView Rating**: Like/dislike buttons directly in the browser interface
 - **⚡ Fast Startup**: Instant app launch with local caching and background updates
 - **💾 Permanent Cache**: Cached data is kept forever for optimal performance
 - **🔄 Smart Updates**: Background updates only when cache is older than 12 hours